Traumatic Brain Injury Attorneys in El Cajon

 Traumatic brain injury (TBI) is one of the leading causes of death and disability in the United States.
 TBI can be a serious injury with life-altering consequences for those who suffer from it.
 Many TBI sufferers must undergo extensive medical treatment and miss a significant amount of time from work to recover from the injury.
 In the most severe cases, TBI can become a permanent and debilitating condition.
-When traumatic brain injuries are caused by the negligence or reckless actions of another party, those who suffer from them deserve to be compensated.
+When such injuries are caused by the negligence or reckless actions of another party, those who suffer from them have a right to be compensated.

 At Garmo & Garmo, LLP, we understand the major physical, emotional, and financial toll traumatic brain injuries take on victims and their families, and our goal is to make the legal process smooth and stress-free.
-Our attorneys have more than two decades of experience representing clients suffering from TBI and all other types of personal injury in San Diego and throughout Southern California.
+Our attorneys have more than two decades of experience representing clients suffering from these and all other types of personal injury in El Cajon and throughout Southern California.
 We have extensive knowledge of this area of the law, and we put our experience to work to pursue maximum compensation on behalf of each client we serve.

 Common Causes of Traumatic Brain Injuries